Still have questions? Leave a comment

 He was almost finished with his paper.
 (How much was he finished? – almost)

 It is quite cold outside.
-(How much is it cold outside? – quite)
+(How cold is it outside? – quite)

 5. Adverbs of frequency (How often?)